niclash/msg-eval/matrix.md

 Machine Upgrades    |                    |                    |                    |                    |                    |
 Contingency Testing |                    |                    |                    |                    |                    |
 Disaster Recovery   |                    |                    |                    |                    |                    |

+## Notes
+:one: Zookeeper is being phased out and soon no longer needed.
+A fully HA Zookeeper needs 5 instances, although a 3 instances compromise could be suitable if only running Kafka with Zookeeper.

+:two:

+:three: